I’m all about alternative app stores, and there’s arguably none that’s more well known than the Amazon App Store.

 So, if you want to download the Amazon App Store on your Android TV, you’ve got to jump through some hoops.

-However, you don’t sideload it like you would most apps, so I felt like it needed it’s own tutorial.
+However, you don’t sideload it like you would most apps, so I felt it needed its own tutorial.

 What is the Amazon App Store?

 The Amazon App Store was launched in 2011, a few months ahead of the first Kindle Fire tablet.
-It’s the official place to download apps for your FireStick and Fire TV players.
+It’s the official place to download FireStick and Fire TV players apps.

 Now, a decade later, there are over 455,000 apps available on the Amazon App Store!

 Better yet, many of those are apps that you won’t find on the Google Play Store.
-To me, that’s a great reason to have the Amazon App Store on your Android TV.
+That’s a great reason to have the Amazon App Store on your Android TV.

 It uses the same account and payment setup as your Amazon or Amazon Prime account.
 Any apps you download will also appear in your Amazon order history.

-Unfortunately, many of the apps are formatted for a smartphone or tablet, so you’ll need to force the screen to landscape mode so it looks good on your television.
+Unfortunately, many apps are formatted for a smartphone or tablet, so you’ll need to force the screen to landscape mode to look good on your television.

 I’ll cover an easy way to do that at the end of the article.